2025/12/31-2026/01/04 Wheat sprouts under snow

 2025/04/04-04/08 TSUBAME (swallows) return

-April 4th, 2025-April 8th is Spring-First stage of SEIMEI (pure and clear)-13th KOU “TSUBAME (swallows return).”
+April 4th, 2025-April 8th is Spring-Start of SEIMEI (pure and clear)-13th KOU “TSUBAME (swallows return).”
 The twenty-four seasonal points in the lunisolar calendar (the traditional Japanese calendar) entered the SEIMEI.
 This means that everything is pure and lively.

 The swallows have returned again this year!